Dugald D. Cameron

 Dugald Dudley Cameron (Note: During his lifetime, his first name was always spelled "Dugald", but his gravestone and some contemporary documents spell it as "Dougald".)
-(May 14, 1826 – August 6, 1867) was a Scottish American physician, politician, and Wisconsin pioneer.
+(May 14, 1826 – August 6, 1867) was a Scottish American medical doctor, politician, and Wisconsin pioneer.
 He was one of the earliest settlers at what is now La Crosse, Wisconsin.
 He was a member of the Wisconsin State Assembly, representing La Crosse County during the 1856 and 1857 terms.
 He was a younger brother of U.S. senator Angus Cameron.

 Biography

 Dugald Cameron was born in Caledonia, New York, in 1826.
 He was trained as a physician and came west to Wisconsin sometime before 1851, settling in the area that is now La Crosse.
 Dugald was active in civic and political affairs in La Crosse, and became part of the Republican Party when that party was organized in the mid-1850s.
 He was one of the earliest Republicans elected to the Wisconsin State Assembly, serving in the 1856 session.
 His district at that time comprised La Crosse, Buffalo, and Chippewa counties, but those counties then contained much more territory than their modern versions, and the district comprised nearly all of the territory south of modern Bayfield County, east of Pierce County, west of Marathon County, and north of Vernon County.
 During the 1856 term, a redistricting act was passed by the Legislature; in the fall, Cameron was re-elected to a second term in a new district, comprising La Crosse and Monroe counties, then much more closely-resembling their modern boundaries.